theGeekyBoi/Medicle/README.md

 Medicle, a play on words, is a culmination of the words Medical and Cubicle because that is precisely what it is, a Medical Cubicle.
 Every and any diagnosis requires a few vitals to be tested.
 These essential metrics are -
-Height
+Height,
-Weight
+Weight,
-Body Mass Index
+Body Mass Index,
-Temperature
+Temperature,
-Blood Pressure
+Blood Pressure,
-Oxygen Saturation
+Oxygen Saturation / SPO2,
-Heart Rate
+Heart Rate,

 Medicle constitutes a cubicle with an array of sensors that will conduct all these indispensable tests automatically.
 The crucial data collected will then be transferred over the web to a firebase hosted server, wherein the doctor can access the information from anywhere with an internet connection.